henrlly/YourGuide/README.md

 (e.g. http://196.168.200.200:4747/video)
 6. **Done!** You can just fix your mobile device on your body and run run.py

 **NOTE: Please wait for the webcam connection to stablise after running run.py.
-It is usually very laggy at first but it will stablise in a moment (i.e. the peekingduck cv2 windows receives live video signal from your mobile device almost without any lag, provided that you have a decent network connection).
-The time taken for the connection to stablise is usally considerably shorter on IOS than that on Android.**
+It is usually very laggy at first but it will stablise in a moment (i.e. The PeekingDuck cv2 windows receives live video signal from your mobile device almost without any lag, provided that you have a decent network connection).
+The time taken for the connection to stablise is usally considerably shorter on iOS than that on Android.**

-Alternatively if you want to just execute the program on your computer, change input source to 0 (i.e. webcam) in pipeline_config_format.yml and pipeline_config_banknote.yml and run run.py
+Alternatively, if you want to just execute the program on your computer, change input source to 0 (i.e. webcam) in pipeline_config_format.yml and pipeline_config_banknote.yml and run run.py